Amenemhat III: Building program

 Amenemhat III's building program included monuments in Khatana, Tell el-Yahudiyya, and Bubastis.
-At Bubastis, Amenemhat III likely built a palace which hosts relief art containing his name.
+At Bubastis, Amenemhat III probably built a palace which hosts relief art containing his name.
 Of note is a relief that depicts Amenemhat III officiating his sed-festival.
 Further works include the enlargement of the temples to Hathor at Serabit el-Khadim and Ptah in Memphis, the construction of a temple in Quban, and the reinforcement of fortresses at Semna.
 At Elephantine a fragment of stela bearing a building inscription was found dated to his regnal year 44.
 A very similar inscription from possibly the same year was found at Elkab, which indicates the extension of a defensive wall built by Senusret II.
 Another find at Elephantine was a door lintel of the Eleventh Dynasty, where Amenemhat III added an inscription dated to his regnal year 34.
 Inscriptions with the king's name have also been uncovered at Lisht, Memphis, and Heracleopolis and statues of the king were found in Thebes.
 No site, however, received as much attention as Faiyum, with which Amenemhat III is most closely associated.

 In Faiyum, Amenemhat built a huge temple dedicated to Sobek at Kiman Faras.
 He dedicated a chapel to Renenutet at Medinet Madi.
 This small temple with three chapels is the best preserved of his temple works.
 It was built toward the end of his reign and completed by his successor, Amenemhat IV.
 In Biahmu, he built a massive structure with two colossal 12 m tall seated quartzite statues of himself.
 These face Lake Moeris, for which he is credited with excavating, although how much of this work was conducted by Amenemhat III is unknown.
 The work on Lake Moeris had been inaugurated by Senusret II to link the Faiyum Depression with Bahr Yussef.
 This project reclaimed land downstream at the edges of Lake Moeris allowing it to be farmed.
 A naturally formed valley 16 km long and 1.5 km wide was converted into a canal to link the depression with Bahr Yussef.
 The canal was cut to a depth of 5 m and given sloped banks at a ratio of 1:10 and an average inclination of 0.01° along its length.
 It is known as Mer-Wer or the Great Canal.
 The area continued to be used until 230 BC when the Lahun branch of the Nile silted up.
 Amenemhat III kept close watch on the inundation levels of the Nile, as demonstrated by inscriptions left at Kumma and Semna.
 The Nile level peaked in his regnal year 30 at 5.1 m, but was followed by a dramatic decline so that it measured 0.5 m by regnal year 40.
 The most enduring of his works are the two pyramids that he built for himself, the first king since Sneferu in the Fourth Dynasty to build more than one.
 His pyramids are in Dahshur and Hawara.